 By lifting weights (including your own body), you can increase your lean muscle mass.
 This results in a higher Basal Metabolic Rate (BMR) which is the number of calories necessary simply to keep you alive.
 Twiddle your thumbs or blink, and that number goes up even more.
 There are a multitude of hormonal and other biochemical benefits that occur, as well, but those are beyond the scope of this article (e.g., my webmaster told me I could only bore you so much).

 Raising BMR is key to body transformation as, even for the most active of weight loss enthusiasts, the majority of time during the day will be spent NOT exercising.
 It’s kind of like putting money into stocks and drawing a dividend which gets reinvested.
 Only, in this case, muscles are what you’re consistently contributing to, and the metabolic return becomes greater over time.
 And like any investment, it’s a great idea to diversify.
 Work on different body parts with different exercises and in different ways (reps/sets/load/etc).
-Choose compound movements over isolation exercises so that more muscle is stimulated, more hormones are impacted, and more calories are burned performing the chosen activity.
+Choose compound movements over isolation exercises so that more muscle is stimulated, more hormones are impacted, and more calories are burned to perform the chosen activity.
 Think squats vs. leg extension or rows vs. bicep curls.

 A good resource for my readers is How to Eat, Move, and Be Healthy by Paul Chek or (I humbly submit) Holistic Strength Training for Triathlon by yours truly.
 A better resource is a CHEK Practitioner or SOMA Certified Trainer–someone who understands biomechanics and can actually prescribe and teach exercises that respect your unique goals and orthopedic considerations.